 Very hot, very close to the coals, very fast – scorched black on the outside, and as rare as you dare on the inside.

-Being a wine farm, most of AfriCamps at Stanford Hills’ favourite dishes contain at least a dash of red or white wine!
+Most of AfriCamps at Stanford Hills’ favourite dishes contain at least a dash of red or white wine – for obvious reasons!

-For Braai Day, camp owners Jami and Peter Kastner suggest a braaied ribeye steak served with rocket, roasted pepper, lemon and baby potato salad with Jackson’s Pinotage red wine sauce.
+Camp owners Jami and Peter Kastner suggest a braaied ribeye steak served with rocket, roasted pepper, lemon and baby potato salad and a Jackson’s Pinotage red wine sauce.

 - 250g Ribeye steak